Jewel Plummer Cobb: California State University, Fullerton

-Cobb was appointed President of California State University, Fullerton in 1981 where she began to improve campus facilities from the start of her term.
+Cobb was appointed President of California State University, Fullerton in 1981 where she became the first African-American woman to lead a major university in the western United States.
+She began to improve campus facilities at Fullerton from the start of her term.

 Cobb was successful in obtaining funds for the construction of an Engineering and Computer Science Building which was constructed with state funds, as well as the Ruby Gerontology Center, which was the first building in the College's history to be funded through private donations.
 She also acquired financial capital for the construction of the first ever student residence on campus.
 The completion of this apartment complex was later named in her honor.
 Cobb also negotiated an agreement with the Marriott Corporation and the city of Fullerton for a lease to construct a hotel, allowing her to use available funds for the construction of a campus sports complex.
 The majority of the planning for the Science Laboratory Center, now called Dan Black Hall, was done while Cobb was president.

 At Fullerton, some faculty members did not share Cobb's interests in research and rebuilding, holding that the primary mission of the college was to teach.
 Her decision to enter into the agreement to build the hotel on campus and to add a satellite campus in the southern part of Orange County thus generated criticism on campus.
 Cobb brought both of these issues to the Faculty Senate for a vote.
 Both times, her decisions were upheld.

 In 1990, aged 66, she was forced to retire under a rule imposed by W. Ann Reynolds, the Chancellor of the California State University System, requiring all campus presidents aged 65 or older to retire.
 In response to her departure, Julian Foster, a campus leader and prominent political scientist, expressed Cobb's emphasis on research and scholarship to be her most important contribution to Cal State Fullerton.

-Shortly after retiring, Cobb was named California State University Trustee Professor for its Los Angeles division.
+In 1990, after retiring, Cobb was named California State University Trustee Professor for its Los Angeles division.
+She became a life member of the board of trustees in 2005.

 In 1991, she became the principal investigator at Southern California Science and Engineering ACCESS Center and Network, which assists middle school and high school students from disadvantaged backgrounds pursue a future in the fields of science and engineering.

 In 2001, Cobb became the principal investigator for Science Technology Engineering Program (STEP) Up for Youth—ASCEND project at California State University, Los Angeles.
-She also was named and served as a member of the Caltech Board of Trustees.